TopJay/SVMMTO/README.md

 ## How to use

-The code is documented in the paper: ["Woldseth, R.V., Sigmund, O. & Jensen, P.D.L.
-An 808 line phasor-based dehomogenisation Matlab code for multi-scale topology optimisation.
-Struct Multidisc Optim 67, 205 (2024)."](https://doi.org/10.1007/s00158-024-03880-1).
+The code is documented in the paper: ["Wenjie Ding.
+An easy‑to‑use univariate mapping‑based method for multi‑material topology optimization with implementation in MATLAB.
+Struct Multidisc Optim 67, 205 (2025)."](https://doi.org/10.1007/s00158-025-03983-3).

 The program is executed with the function ```deHomTop808()```.